How it worksAgents

 Adding capabilityEngineering work — a new script, a new trigger, a new run history to maintain.Grant a tool to the role.
 The loop is unchanged; the action surface expands.
 Governance tier inherited automatically.

-We design the role, configure the trigger model, grant the tools, and set the approval tiers for your operation — not a generic demo.
+We design the agent roles, configure the trigger model, grant the tools, and set the approval tiers for your operation — not a generic demo.
+Your first briefing arrives before the meeting.